 In 1642, Blaise Pascal invented the first mechanical calculator.
 Inventors continued to invent new calculators and adding machines.
 Some were destined to remain on paper only, never to be manufactured.

 In 1820, Charles De Colmar invented the arithometer, a mechanical device that was capable of performing addition, subtraction, multiplication, and division up to six-digit results.
-This mechanical calculator was manufactured by Devrine, a Parisian mécanicien and clockmaker, which produced approximately 1,500 of these devices between 1822 and 1878.
+This mechanical calculator was manufactured by Devrine, a Parisian mécanicien and clockmaker, who produced approximately 1,500 of these devices between 1822 and 1878.
 It was the first commercially produced calculator and, astoundingly, was in use until World War I.

 In 1881, French inventor Hugues Beaucort patented a mechanical adding and subtracting machine that looked totally unlike De Colmar’s.
 While the device was never produced under the original patent, De Colmar’s son Edmond re-patented it in Switzerland and Great Britain.
 While there is no indication that it was the commercial success that De Colmar’s arithometer was, it was manufactured and sold during the 1910s.